1.) What inspired you to make this piece?

 Later I read a story

-about the rapture of the deep -
+of the deep -

 the ecstasy one experiences when drowning.